Why Choose Building BiologyTM?

 Oram Miller, BBEC, EMRS provides on-site home and office evaluation services to residents and businesses in the Los Angeles, Orange County and San Diego areas of California.
 He also provides his services to clients nationwide by telephone, fax and email.

 Oram moved to California from Minnesota in January 2010.
 He was based in Minneapolis from 2005 through 2009 where he provided evaluations throughout the upper Midwest.

 Oram received his certification as a Building BiologyTM Environmental Consultant and Electromagnetic Radiation Specialist (BBEC, EMRS) from the International Institute for Bau-biologieTM and Ecology.
 Oram's training included assessment and mitigation of unhealthy electric and magnetic field exposure, indoor air quality, mold, and chemical outgassing.

-Oram also consults on the design, building and remodeling of healthy homes and offices in southern California and throughout the country.
+Oram consults on the design, building and remodeling of healthy homes and offices in southern California and throughout the country.
 Besides providing information on wall and foundation materials and protocols as taught by builder and building biologist George Swanson of Austin, Texas, Oram also recommends a healthy electrical wiring protocol to create reduced EMF (electro-magnetic field) exposure.
 To view building projects that Oram has consulted on, click here.